 Other health problems that may seem like carpal tunnel syndrome include:

 - Ligament damage

 - Neuropathy, a nerve problem

 - Cervical (C6-7) root compression in the neck

 It’s not as common, but for some people, carpal tunnel syndrome is caused by other health issues, like:

 - Amyloidosis, a disease where proteins collect in your organs

 - Thyroid problems

 Check with your doctor to see if you have another condition that might cause carpal tunnel syndrome.
-If he finds you don’t have one, ask him to send you for a nerve-conduction study --what doctors call an electromyography, or EMG.
+If they find you don’t have one, ask them to send you for a nerve-conduction study --what doctors call an electromyography, or EMG.